PLAYWRIGHTS’ GROUP

 New voices.
 New plays.

-Boston Court has a passion for new play development and 2022 is the second year of the B/C Playwrights’ Group!
+Boston Court has a passion for new play development and 2024 is another exceptional year of the B/C Playwrights’ Group!

 The three playwrights were selected from our annual play submission window.
-Each play will be presented with a public workshop in late 2022 and we’ll be sharing their development process on social media! #BCPlaywrights
+Each play will be presented with a public workshop.
+More details to come soon!

 MEET THE PLAYWRIGHTS